Status: Active, Roman Catholic

 Upper v.
 Lower Church: Annunciation does earn major props for using their upper church the way it should be used: i.e., for everything, using the lower church only when necessary.
 Sort of like a reverse Nativity BVM.
 It’s just a shame said upper church isn’t more impressive.

-Like with all Tabula Rasa churches, I would have liked to see Annunciation in its prime.
+Like with all Pimp My Church buildings, I would have liked to see Annunciation in its prime.
 It’s not bad now, but unfortunately nowhere near the upper echelon.

 How's It Doing?

 Fairly well.
-Both the registered population and average attendance have increased significantly in the past five years, no doubt helped by East Passyunk's renaissance as one of the hippest places in town.
+Both the registered population and average attendance have held steadily in the past five years, no doubt helped by East Passyunk's renaissance as one of the hippest places in town.
+Not that hipsters are dedicated churchgoers, but a good neighborhood is always a good start.

 The myriad design changes suggest that the building hasn’t exactly stood the test of time, but it’s still structurally sound.